 The management of acute asthma in hospital consists of:

 - A short course of oral steroids for 7 days (e.g. oral prednisone 2 mg/kg daily).

 - Reassess hourly.
 If no response consider admission for intensive care.

 7-42 How should inhaled and nebulised drugs be given?

 Inhaled medication (e.g. bronchodilators and anti-inflammatory drugs) are safer and more effective than oral drugs.
-They are best given to children using a spacer.
-A spacer is a container that is placed between the metered dose inhaler (MDI or ‘puffer’) and the patient’s mouth.
+They are best given to children using metered-dose inhaler (MDI or ‘puffer’) with a spacer.
+A spacer is a container that is placed between the metered-dose inhaler and the patient’s mouth.
 This allows the drug to mix well with the air in the container before it is inhaled.
 In this way the drugs are better absorbed through the linings of the airway rather than being deposited on the mucosa of the mouth and throat.

-The inhaler is pushed through a hole made in the bottom end of a 500 ml cooldrink bottle while a face mask is attached to the mouth of the bottle.
-This home-made spacer works well and is much better than a small plastic or polystyrene cup.
+The inhaler is pushed through a small hole made in the bottom end of a 500 ml cooldrink bottle while a face mask is attached to the mouth of the bottle.
+This homemade spacer works well and is much better than a small plastic or polystyrene cup.